zoey1231/web_chat_app/README.md

 # web_chat_app
 ## Keywords
-Full-stack, HTML, CSS, Javascript, NodeJS, MongoDB, express, WebSocket
+Web application: Full-stack, HTML, CSS, Javascript, NodeJS, MongoDB, express, WebSocket

 ## Project overview
 an online discussion forum where anyone can create a chat room about a topic and people can have live chat using the application.